The empty tomb craft can double as an Easter card. It uses easy to find materials, so it is great to make in Sunday school.

 For Christians, Easter is about Jesus, who died and rose again.

 After Jesus and his disciples had a meal (the Passover) he went to a quiet place to pray.
 They arrested Jesus and brought him before the chief priest and the Sanhedrin.
 Finally, he was brought before the Roman leaders.

 They sentenced Jesus to death by crucifixion.
 He had to die on the cross.

-After he died he was buried in a tomb.
-In those days people were buried in caves.
-A big stone was rolled in front of the entrance so no one could get in or out.
-Also a Roman guard was stationed at the entrance of the tomb.
+After Jesus died, he was buried in a tomb.
+In those days, people were buried in caves.
+A big stone was in front of the entrance so no one could get in or out.
+Also, a Roman guard stood at the entrance of the tomb.

 On Sunday Mary Magdalene, Mary the mother of James, and Salome went to the tomb.
 What did they find?
 The rock had been rolled away.
-When they entered the tomb there was not a dead man but an angel.
-He said that Jesus was not here but had risen.
+When they entered the tomb, there was not a dead man, but an angel.
+He said that Jesus was not here, but has risen.
 They were told to tell the other disciples.
 This is why Christians celebrate Easter.

 You will need;

 Happy Easter!
-I hope that your family has enjoyed making the empty tomb craft.
-You could use it as an Easter card.
-Send it to your friends and family and tell them how much you love them.
+I hope that you have enjoyed making the empty tomb craft.
+Send the card to friends and family and tell them how much you love them.